schooldataservices/illuminate_pyspark_icef/README.md

 ## Airflow Integration

 The pipeline can also be run as an **Airflow DAG** using the `DockerOperator`.
 This allows for automation and scheduling of the pipeline within an Airflow environment.
-The Airflow DAG will use the same Docker container and volume mounts to execute the Spark job.
+The Airflow DAG will use the same Docker container and volume mounts to execute the threaded job.

 ### Example Airflow DAG: